Psychology services at NLC Psychology are provided by

 Qualifications: Bachelor of Psychology (Honours), Master of Psychology (Clinical), PhD

-Professional Memberships: Australian Psychological Society, Australian Association for Cognitive and Behaviour Therapy, Australasian Sleep Association, Australian POTS Foundation
+Professional Memberships: Australian Psychological Society, Australasian Sleep Association,

 Clinical Psychologist